hassanAwanAlvi/react-native-job-test/README.md

       - Fairly basic, 3 input boxes should be fine
       - Take input, get the operator and operands
       - Display results
+- Create an API (Basic One) (PHP or Node preferred)
+- On button click call the API and save the answer of your calculations into database

 - Upload and submit to github
 - A confirmation email to hassanalvi11@gmail.com will be helpful